 Mr. Robert M. Madrid - Director of Bands

-Mr. Robert M. Madrid, is the Director of Bands at Washington Union High School and Music Education Coordinator for Washington Unified School District.
+Mr. Robert M. Madrid is the Music Education Coordinator for Washington Unified School District and Director of Bands at Washington Union High School.
 Mr. Madrid has been teaching for 12 years.
-He spent his first 7 years of teaching at Terronez Middle School in Fresno, CA. He started the program from all beginners and built a comprehensive band and orchestra program.
-While at Terronez his bands consistently received unanimous superior ratings at CMEA concert band festivals as well as placed in the top of their division in parade marching band competitions.
-The Terronez Concert Band was accepted to the CMEA State Band and Orchestra Festival in 2014 where they earned a Unanimous Superior.
-Mr. Madrid spent 3 years at Edison High School from 2014-2017.
-During his time as band director the Edison Band grew to record numbers and consistently earned unanimous superiors at CMEA festivals and several grand sweepstakes awards at NCBA marching band competitions in both parade and field.
+He spent his first 7 years at Terronez Middle School in Fresno, CA. While at Terronez, his bands consistently earned Unanimous Superior ratings at CMEA festivals including the CMEA State Band and Orchestra Festival in 2014.
+Mr. Madrid led the Band Program at Edison High School from 2014-2017.
+During his time at Edison, the band consistently earned Unanimous Superior ratings at CMEA festivals and several grand sweepstakes awards at NCBA marching band competitions.
+Mr. Madrid has been the Band Director at Washington Union High School since 2017.
+Since then the band has earned parade sweepstakes awards as well as CMEA Unanimous Superior ratings

-Mr. Madrid graduated from Tokay High School in Lodi, CA in 2001 and recieved his Bachelor of Arts in Music Education from Fresno State in 2005.
-Robert Madrid obtained his Master of Music degree from the American Band College of Sam Houston State University in 2013 where he studied under famed conductors and composers such as Col. Arnald Gabriel, Paula Crider, Robert W. Smith, Frank Ticheli, Johan De Meij, Brian Balmages and many others.
-In 2015 Mr. Madrid was awarded the Outstanding Young Band Director Award from the Northern California Band Association.
-Mr. Madrid serves as treasurer on the board of the Fresno Madera Counties Music Educators Association and plays trumpet regularly with the Central Valley Winds under the direction of Ms. Patricia Debenedetto.
+Mr. Madrid graduated from Tokay High School in Lodi, CA in 2001 and received his Bachelor of Arts in Music Education from Fresno State in 2005.
+Robert Madrid obtained his Master of Music degree from the American Band College in 2013.
+Mr. Madrid was awarded the Outstanding Young Band Director Award from the Northern California Band Association In 2015.
+In 2019 he served as the conductor for the Bakersfield City School District Middle School/Junior High Honor Band.
+Mr. Madrid serves as Treasurer for the Fresno Madera Counties Music Educators Association and plays trumpet regularly with the Central Valley Winds under the direction of Ms. Patricia Debenedetto.
 Mr. Madrid resides in Fresno, CA with his wife Mattie Madrid and son Elias Madrid.

 Mr. Kevin Tinkle - Associate Director of Bands & Director of Bands American Union School